SWI-Prolog/swipl-devel/CMAKE.md

     git pull
     git submodule update --init
     cd build
-    cmake ..
     ninja
+    ninja
     ctest -j 8
     ninja install

-If this fails, one of these measures may be appropriate:

-  1. run `ninja clean` before `ninja`
+Note that `ninja` is called twice.
+Under some situations not everything is properly updated after the first run.
+This is a bug.

-  2. remove the entire `build` directory and re-create it as above.
+If the build fails, one could try to remove the entire `build` directory and re-create it as  above.
 Note  that   the  build  process  makes  no modifications outside the `build` directory.

 ## Build types